Azizah-Giwa/TikTok-Project/README.md

 ![TikTok Project](assets/out_22.png)

-Now, I'm going to visualize the distribution of _"video_transcription_text"_ length for videos posted by verified accounts and videos posted by unverified accounts.
+Now, I'm going to visualize the distribution of `video_transcription_text` length for videos posted by verified accounts and videos posted by unverified accounts.

 ![TikTok Project](assets/inp_23.png)